Deep down, you know what you business to start.

 Why Do You Experience Self-Doubt?

-Self-doubt is one of the tricks your Inner Mean Girl (that’s how I call my Inner Critic) uses to keep you stuck in your comfort zone.
+Self-doubt is one of the tricks your mind uses to keep you stuck in your comfort zone.

-When you’re thinking about making a change – maybe it’s starting a new relationship, moving to a foreign country or switching career – your Inner Mean Girl gets scared.
+When you’re thinking about making a change or doing something new, like starting a business, your mind gets scared.

-Your Inner Mean just wants to keep you safe.
-Because, deep down, she doesn’t believe you deserve to have the life you’re dreaming of.
+Self-criticism and abuse is its way of keeping you safe.
+Because, deep down, there’s a part of you who doesn’t believe you deserve to have the business and life you’re dreaming of.

 If you don’t believe you deserve something, you won’t go for it.